franperr/lamp-dev-setup/README.md

 About
 ====

-This script sets up a LAMP dev environment on an ubuntu machine.
+This script sets up a LAMP dev environment on an ubuntu machine (14.04 and 16.04).
 It was first created to setup a collaborative environment to work with drupal, but you can chose to only install some components.
 You can also use it to create local domain, which is useful if you develop various project on a local